ericbiewener/vscode-vandelay/README.md

 ## Quick Start
 See [How to Use](#how-to-use).

-## Flow & Typescript Support
+## Typescript & Flow Support
-Flow types are supported, but Typescript isn't yet.
-A PR would be welcome :)
+Both Typescript and Flow are supported.

 ## Commands
 The following commands are available from the Command Palette.
 Feel free to set your own keyboard shortcuts.